Building Regulation Changes

 • 6.20 connection to District heating networks and their C02 emissions

-New Dwellings need to comply with SAP,- We will obtain a quote from Energy Assessors we work with for SAP, EPC and Air Testing for all new dwellings we design
+We will obtain a quote from Energy Assessors we work with for SAP, EPC and Air Testing for all new dwellings we design

 You MUST NOT construct anything othr than is on the Stage 4 drawings.
 Where you want to vary the design, then we and other designers would need to change our drawings so that you are building a compliant design. the government have brought this into effect because of the Building Safety Act and Energy Compliance requirements.